mslinn/SinatraRequestExplorer/README.md

 # Sample Sinatra Webapp

-A sample web application using ruby Sinatra.
+An exploratory web application using ruby Sinatra which dumps request parameters.
+This is useful when integrating services.

 # Getting started
 ## Native Ubuntu